Sack off the takeaway and do it yourself. This Bhuna is so much fresher and so much cheaper than anything you'll get down the local.

 Keep the curry bubbling away until you have a thick sauce.

 COOKING TIME (INCLUDES PREPARATION TIME): 40 MINUTES

-- Once the meat has browned add two tines of Cirio chopped or plum tomatoes.
-Fill the tins halfway with water and pour that into the curry.
+Once the meat has browned add two tins of Cirio chopped or plum tomatoes.
+Fill the empty tins halfway with water and pour that into the curry.